 This article describes the features and functionality of CounterMeasures.
-CounterMeasures are automated remediation and mitigation actions triggered from the Panopta Agent whenever a metric threshold is crossed for more than a configured amount of time.
+CounterMeasures are automated remediation and mitigation actions triggered by the Panopta Agent whenever a metric threshold is crossed for more than a configured amount of time.
 Actions range from simple debugging commands (top,netstat, or vmstat) to complex actions such as making API calls or restarting a service when a threshold is breached.
 CounterMeasures can increase the level of automation within your operations workflow, either by using the out of the box Panopta CounterMeasures or by creating your own.

 CounterMeasures are represented throughout the control panel by a beaker () icon.
 This icon indicating a configured CounterMeasure is available anywhere an incident is listed.
-You can also a list off all the configured CounterMeasures in your account by going to Settings > CounterMeasures.
+You can also see a list off all the configured CounterMeasures in your account by going to Settings > CounterMeasures.

 Note: To enable CounterMeasures, the Panopta Agent installed on your instance should at least be version 2018.14 for Linux, and version 18.34 for Windows.
 See Update the Panopta Agent to upgrade your Agent.

 One of the biggest benefits of CounterMeasures is the ability to quickly arm yourself with information when an incident arises.
 You can configure CounterMeasures to send the information it retrieves directly in Slack, saving you the time to log into the offending instance.
 See CounterMeasures Slack Integration